Actively Recruiting

 You may qualify if you...

-- Male or female patients who have received any chemotherapy treatment for cancer and are currently in remission
+- Male or female patients who have received chemotherapy for cancer and are in remission

-- Diagnosed with chemotherapy-induced peripheral neuropathy showing moderate (Grade 2) symptoms including pain and hypersensitivity for at least 3 months
+- Diagnosed with chemotherapy-induced peripheral neuropathy (CIPN) with moderate symptoms for at least 3 months

 - Stable CIPN symptoms for at least 8 weeks before screening

-- Mean daily pain score between 4 and 8 on the 11-point numeric pain rating scale for at least 4 days during the first run-in period
+- Mean daily pain score of 4 to 8 on the Numeric Pain Rating Scale for at least 4 days during initial run-in

 - ECOG Performance Status score of 0 or 1

-- Able to understand the trial, communicate with investigators, and comply with trial requirements
+- Able to understand the trial and communicate with investigators

-- Agree to use only permitted rescue medication (paracetamol) during the study
+- Agree to use only allowed rescue medication (paracetamol) for breakthrough pain during the study

-- Agree not to donate blood or blood products during the trial and for 3 months after trial medication
+- Agree not to donate blood or blood products during and for 3 months after the trial

 You will not qualify if you...